 To raise each side:

 - Confirm the bow is held tightly by the trailer winch.

-- If you have a swing keel, raise the keel until you’re finished replacing the bunk boards.
+- If you have a swing keel, raise the keel completely off the trailer until you’re finished replacing the bunk boards.

 - Jack the entire trailer up one corner at a time and support the entire frame on jack stands to keep it stable.